 5. ON THE TRAIN

 All Grand Central trains offer both First and Standard Class accommodation and enjoy high levels of comfort with improved seating and leg room.
 Where possible, seats are lined up with windows so that you can enjoy the views as you travel and most seats are available to be reserved in advance.
-Free Wi-Fi is available for all passengers to use (subject to availability) and power points for laptops and phones are provided in most carriages.
+Free Wi-Fi is available for all passengers to use (subject to availability) and power points for laptops and phones are provided at-seat in all carriages.
 Luggage racks are provided at the end of each carriage for storing larger items.
 Space for smaller items is available behind seats and in overhead racks.
 Smoking is not permitted by law on any part of any train or at any station.
 We do not allow the use of electronic cigarettes on our trains.
 Our staff are highly trained and customer focused, so if you require any help during your journey please ask a member of the crew.

 Two well behaved pets are welcome on-board Grand Central services free of charge, as long as they do not occupy a seat.
 Please ensure your pet does not disturb other passengers.
 All animals except dogs must be carried in a fully enclosed basket or carrier.
 Full details are available in the National Rail Conditions of Travel.

 Our buffet service provides a large selection of hot and cold drinks, fresh sandwiches, snacks and sweet treats.
 We also offer a wide range of alcoholic drinks, crisps, snacks and chocolate.
 A complimentary at-seat service of light refreshments is provided for our First Class customers.

 Whenever possible, we serve food and drink from local, independent companies run by people who love what they do.

 Baby changing facilities are available on all of our services.
 These can be found in the disabled toilet located in coach F.